evolbioinfo/gotree/docs/commands/compute.md

 ### compute
 This command performs different computations.
 Sub-commands:
+* `gotree compute bipartitiontree`: Builds a tree with only one branch/bipartition.
+It takes an input tree, and a set of tip/leave names.
+It will build one tree with left tips being the given ones, and right tips the remaining of the input tree tips.
 * `gotree compute consensus` : Computes a consensus tree from a set of input trees (`-i`).
 As input, `-f` sets the minimum required frequency of the branch (more than or equal to 0.5).
 As output, produces a consensus tree with:
   1. Branch label being the proportion of trees in which the bipartition is present;
   2. Branch length begin the average length of this branch branch over all the trees where it is present;